Modal Analysis of Buffet Effects Induced by Ultrahigh Bypass Ratio Nacelle Installation: Introduction

 The UHBR-induced shock buffet phenomenon was first analyzed in detail in a previous study based on uPSP measurements obtained during wind tunnel testing in the European Transonic Windtunnel (ETW) \cite{Spinner2024}.
 It was found that unsteady shock wave-boundary-layer interaction occurs at low angles of attack and high subsonic Mach numbers.
 The analysis showed that the phenomenon is present over the entire investigated range of Reynolds numbers $3.3\times 10^6 \leq Re \leq 25\times 10^6$ ($Re_\infty = U_\infty c_\mathrm{MAC}/\nu_\infty$, $\nu_\infty$ - free stream kinematic viscosity).
-Spectral analysis indicated that the unsteady shock motion behaves similarly to the buffet on the wing upper surface at high angles of attack.
+Spectral analysis indicated that the UHBR-induced buffet behaves similarly to the buffet on the wing upper surface at high angles of attack.
 A follow-up study investigated the UHBR-induced shock buffet using high-fidelity improved delayed detached eddy simulations (IDDES) \cite{Spinner2025}.
 The IDDES accurately reproduced the surface pressure mean and variance of the wind tunnel experiment.
 The power spectral density (PSD) of a local time series of pressure data extracted at the shock location showed good agreement between the IDDES data and the previous study based on uPSP measurements, providing another indication that the lower wing buffet phenomenon due to UHBR engine installation may be linked to the Strouhal number range of $St \in [0.2,0.4]$.

-This study expands on the comparison of experimental and numerical data through modal analysis, incorporating an additional DDES.
-The DDES simulation offers the advantage of reduced computational costs compared to IDDES, enabling the generation of longer time series and enhancing frequency resolution.
+Having identified the Strouhal-number range relevant to lower wing buffet in both experimental and numerical investigations, the question arises as to which aerodynamic structures occur.
+To answer this question, this study expands the comparison of experimental and numerical data through modal analysis.
+For the numerical data set, DDES was employed due to its favorable computational efficiency, which facilitated the generation of extended time series and improved frequency resolution.
+Moreover, the numerical data allow performing a modal analysis of the flow field in the volume, something that cannot be done with the experimental pressure sensitive paint dataset.
 The test case and simulation setup are summarized in Section \ref{sec:test_case}, while Section \ref{sec:spod} outlines the modal analysis techniques applied to maximize coherence within the extracted modes.
 The results of this analysis are then presented in Section \ref{sec:results} and discussed in Section \ref{sec:discussion}, providing a detailed evaluation of the dominant flow phenomena.